 Only after defining the purpose of the room and setting the goal do you know the parts, pieces and finishes which are required.
 You have to know you need a chair, what type of chair, the purpose of the chair, the function of the chair before you can determine what the chair will look like.
 Beginning to make sense?

-Of course we all have a some sort of ideal look or colors in mind, such as wanting a cozy bedroom in blue, a stylish living room people want to be in or a sparkly elegant bathroom.
+Of course we all have a some sort of ideal look or colors in mind, such as wanting a cozy bedroom in blue and to sleep in a kingsdown mattress, or a stylish living room people want to be in or a sparkly elegant bathroom.
 The point is the look is where we end up, not where we begin.
 I once had a client who came to me with a picture of these glittery antique sconces she had to have in her new bathroom.
 Problem was, not only were the sconces totally incompatible with a moist bathroom interior, they would not provide the light she needed.
 Once we identified the purpose of how she would use the space and defined the goal of the bathroom, she quickly realized the desired sconces would never work and therefore avoided a $6,000 mistake.

 Good design follows a very logical formula, basically you have to know what you are doing before you decide what it looks like.
 When you think about it is isn’t so shocking, the real shocker is how easy it is to do it right, once you know!